 What applicants need to do

-After applicants have chosen referees who agree to provide references, they request their references to be sent to them, so they can add them to their applications before they submit to us.
+After applicants have chosen referees who agree to provide references, they send a request from their application to their referees, so the references can then be attached to their applications before they submit to us.
 This way, the reference goes straight to their chosen conservatoires.

-If this can’t be done before the application is submitted, they send their referee an academic or a practical reference form, either on paper or as an electronic file, together with a stamped addressed envelope for each of their conservatoire(s) (if they are being posted).
+If this can’t be done before the application is submitted, they send their referee an academic or a practical reference form as an electronic file.

 What you need to do

-We advise applicants, if they risk missing any deadlines waiting for their references, they must submit their application without them, and request references to be submitted separately by email or by post to the conservatoires.
+We advise applicants, if they risk missing any deadlines waiting for their references, they must submit their application without them, and request references to be submitted separately by email to the conservatoires.

-The applicant will provide you with the form electronically or on paper — these should be completed and sent by you to each conservatoire.
-For example, the student is applying to six choices, they should give you six reference forms individually completed with their details and the course and conservatoire details (and six stamped addressed envelopes if you're posting them).
+The applicant will provide you with the form electronically — these should be completed and sent by you to each conservatoire.
+For example, the student is applying to six choices, they should give you six reference forms individually completed with their details and the course and conservatoire details.

 You then need to write the reference (you can tailor it to the specific course) and send them to the conservatoire(s).